Acme United (NYSE:ACU) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a report issued on Thursday.
+StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a report issued on Wednesday.
 The brokerage set a “hold” rating on the stock.

 About Acme United (Get Rating)